Skip to content

 If you have a source that supports both account aggregation and application discovery, create a separate connector for each purpose.
 Refer to Loading Account Data for more information on aggregating accounts.

-To create a discovery connector:
+To create an SSO, CMDB or PAM discovery connector:

 1. Go to Admin > Connections > Discovery Connectors.